fabriziomoscon/coffeestack/README.md

 smog &
 ```

-once smog is running open a browser to [http://localhost:8080/](http://localhost:8080/) and change `test` to `bizzby` inside the DSN popup
+once smog is running open a browser to [http://localhost:8080/](http://localhost:8080/) and change `test` to `coffeestackDB` inside the DSN popup

 NOTE